 The remuneration of executives, including the CEO, is calculated based on the performance within the limits determined at the general shareholders' meeting.
 Directors' salaries and severance pays are paid fairly and transparently through a resolution at the general shareholders' meeting.
 Remuneration is consisting of Target Incentives and Profit Sharing.
-When calculating remuneration, performance-based compensation of up to 200% of an annual salary is determined by a comprehensive evaluation of measurable indicators, such as financial performances including revenue, operating profit, share price, FCF (Free Cash Flow), EVA, etc. and the long-term based metrics composed of Total Shareholder Returns including financial value and social value, ESG Performance, ESG related Risk Management Performance, Business Portfolios based on social value and Methodology development of social value measurement.
+When calculating remuneration, performance-based compensation of up to 200% of an annual salary is determined by a comprehensive evaluation of measurable indicators, such as financial performances including revenue, operating profit and EVA and non-measurable indicators composed of leadership, strategic task achievement, professionalism and other company management performances.
 Meanwhile, SK Telecom provides stock options in order to match management's interests and shareholders' interests and to provide compensation in a responsible manner in accordance with mid to long-term performances.
 In addition, we have established and currently operating a system which pursues longer-term performances by setting the vesting period up to maximum of 4 years.
 To enhance the transparency of the management and directors' remuneration including the CEO, SK Telecom discloses the status of individual compensation payments to directors and auditors who have been paid over KRW 0.5 billion since 2014 through its business reports.